Tim Cruz

-Timothy Andrew Cruz also known as Tim Cruz (born in New York City, New York, USA on 2 January 1979) is an American former pop singer signed with Fearless Management.
+Timothy Andrew Cruz, known professionally as Tim Cruz (January 2, 1976) is an American former pop singer signed with Fearless Management.
 He is also in music production and does some modelling as well.

+Early life

+Timothy Andrew Cruz was born on January 2, 1979 in New York City.

+Career

 In the late 1990s, he was a member of the boy band React with Daniel Matrium.
 They had a Top 10 hit on the dance charts with "Let's Go All The Way".

-In 2001 Tim Cruz became a founding member of another boy band called B3 alongside Rod Michael and John Steven Sutherland.
+In 2001, Tim Cruz became a founding member of another boy band called B3 alongside Rod Michael and John Steven Sutherland.
 When Rod Michael left, he was replaced in 2002 by Blair Madison Late.
 B3 was mainly successful in Germany.
 Their biggest hit was "I.O.I.O.", a cover of a Bee Gees song that was #4 in Germany in 2002 and was in charts in many European and Asian countries (including Austria, Switzerland, Poland, Hungary, the Czech Republic, Thailand).

 B3 disbanded in December 2004 and Tim Cruz continued with Fearless Management for a solo career.

-He is currently manager of a fitness center in New York City.

-Cruz is father of two children.
+Personal life

+Timothy currently owns Barber & Co in Tampa, with freestanding locations and shops inside Golds Gym.